Skip Navigation

 Benefits

 In addition to the full benefits of an Atrium Health employee, residents will have medical and dental coverage premiums paid by the employer.
-Ten paid days off are available for vacation or sick time and five additional days for professional interviews if needed.
+Ten paid days off, five sick days, five days for professional interviews, five bereavement days if needed and five holidays (based on the Atrium Health Holiday Schedule for the year) are available.
 A travel allowance will be provided to attend the ASHP Midyear Clinical Meeting, North Carolina Oncology Pharmacist (NCOP) meeting, and the Hematology/Oncology Pharmacy Association (HOPA) annual conference.
 The resident is provided with office space containing an individual double monitor desktop computer, phone, pager, storage/filing space as well as a shared printer.
 In addition, the resident receives remote access to the hospital network, comprehensive drug information resources, three lab coats, a laptop, a daily meal allowance, and free parking.
 The Department of Pharmacy also has an active continuing education program with opportunities offered on a routine basis.

 Close